Janlei-CN/thread/README.md

-# thread is a project for testing threadPool
+# Thread is a project for testing threadPool
 ### implements
 * implements Runnable(Interface)
 * extends Thread(Class)